-Note: The information here may not apply to all situations or geographies.
-You may want to get professional or legal advice.
+Note: The information provided here may not apply to all situations or geographies.
+You may want to seek professional or legal advice.

-- Get an introduction to monetizing your YouTube channel.
+- Get an introduction to monetising your YouTube channel.

 - You will receive an AdSense payment monthly if your balance exceeds the payment threshold of US$100.